kesslerr/m4d/README.md

 ```

 ├── README.md          <- The top-level README.
+│
+├── dashboard          <- dashboard submodule pointing to a different repository used for the streamlit app
+│
 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.